Monday, 25 July 2016

 Curried vegetables with chicken.
 Photo credit: Hui.

 Lights out and we tried as best to sleep again.
 It was extremely difficult.
 I wondered how long I could sustain in my sleep after I drifted off.
 The wind was extraordinarily strong.
-I was often woken up the flapping of our tent in the wind.
+I was often woken up by the flapping of our tent in the wind.
 I was so afraid that our tent would fly off and kept opening my eyes to check if we were exposed to the elements.
 This did not help by the urgent need to pee.
 I kept my eyelids tightly down and kept as warm as possible by zipping my sleeping bag close to my neck and covered myself with whatever warm shields I had.
 Thanks to Nemo's thermal pants, they probably kept me warmer than the night before.
 Thinking that the night temperature would be around 15 degrees as suggested by the internet researches done before the trip, I had packed warm clothing to the minimal.
 I had on me three layers on top and two layers below.
 Cold.
 Still cold.

 Closer view of Mount Barujari within the Segara Anak Lake.
 Photo Credit: The Hub.